dpwiese/personal-website/content/posts/adaptive-mimo-python.md

 ## Expressing the Plant's Hermite Form

-We know the plant has a diagonal Hermite form.
-It is given by
+The plant's Hermite form is given by

 \begin{equation*}
   H_{p}(s)=